Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/auto-router/swap-and-add.md

 The `routeToRatio` method returns all the swap and add calldata needed for submitting an atomic transaction to perform a swap and add liquidity to a position.

-Once you instantiate `AlphaRouter` call `route` with the following parameters:
+Once you instantiate `AlphaRouter` call `routeToRatio` with the following parameters:

 ```typescript
 {